 A Fire Risk Assessment is a report compiled specific to a non-domestic premises which documents the duty-holder’s identification of pertinent fire risks, and how those risks have been reduced by the implementation of suitable ‘control measures’.

 A Fire Risk Assessment should be bespoke to the environment of the duty-holder, and take into account any relevant guidance issued by the regulator to address how the safety of ‘relevant persons’ will be managed in the event of a fire.

 Relevant persons include employees, customers or residents within the building in question with particular attention to be paid to those at ‘special risk’ such as; disabled persons, those who the duty-holder knows have special needs, and children.

 Duty-holders are those that are responsible for the management of a place of work, common areas of a multi-tenure building (both commercial and residential), or landlords of houses in multiple occupation (HMOs).

 Organisations can be duty-holders, along with individuals.

-It is also common practise for duty holders to pass on their responsibilities to organisations who undertake management of their facilities – usually Property Managing Agents.
+It is also common practice for duty holders to pass on their responsibilities to organisations who undertake the management of their facilities – usually Property Managing Agents.

 What classes as a non-domestic premises?